DanalEstes/TAMV/README.md

 P.S.
 Reminder: Never NEVER run a graphic app with 'sudo'.
 It can break your XWindows (graphic) setup.
 Badly.

+## Preparation steps
+TAMV, ZTATP, and their associated plot functions utilize Python3+, and some additional libraries for GUI elements and processing.
+If you have some errors while running the code, consider running the following commands to install missing modules.
+    sudo apt-get update
+    sudo apt-get upgrade
+    sudo apt-get install python3-matplotlib
+    sudo apt-get install python3-pyqt5

 ## Installation

     cd